Driftking202/Assignment/README.md

 2. **Add to Cart Test**
    - Search for an item by name or keyword.
    - Select the item from the search results.
+   - Apply filters such as customer review and price range.
+   - Sorting from low to high.
    - Add the item to the cart.
    - Verify the item is added to the cart successfully.